munirercan/munirercan.github.io/README.md

 ## Steps

-<font color="red"> **Step 1.** </font> We have an image, for example size of 28x28 (one channel for simplicity).
+<font color="#0969DA"> **Step 1.** </font> We have an image, for example size of 28x28 (one channel for simplicity).
 Patches are created from each image.
 What is a patch?
 Patch is a 7x7 part from the image.
 If we divide our 28x28 image into size of 7x7 patches, we will end up with 16 patches.

 28x28 => 16x49